elephantscale/HI-labs/hadoop-admin/ambari-views/Readme.md

 Create a new user in ambari for ec2-user.

-While the default login is admin/admin, create another admin-level user in Ambari for ec2-user password bingobob123.
+While the default login is admin/admin, create another admin-level user in Ambari for ec2-user password (please get from instructor).

 Ensure that you have run the following in at the linux command line: